abhiShandy/bitcoin-labels/README.md

 ## How to run locally?

 1. Clone this repo
-2. Navigate to the client folder
+2. Navigate to the `frontend` folder
 3. Install dependencies using `npm install`
 4. Run the app using `npm run dev`
 5. Open [localhost:3000](http://localhost:3000) on your browser